 For passengers with pre-2021 claims still in process, the practical implication is generally minor.
 The substantive law is the same, the courts are the same, the airlines are the same.
 The change of regulatory framework happens at the political and structural level rather than at the individual-claim level.

 Time limits still apply — a UK passenger pursuing a pre-Brexit claim must still respect the 6-year UK statute of limitations from the date of the flight.
 A flight from 2019 can still be claimed (as of 2026) but the deadline approaches.
+The claim deadlines guide covers the limitation periods by country.

 Will the regulations diverge over time?